Looking for your latest fix of brilliant behavioral economics content?

 If you’ve already worked your way through the 10 Most Influential Behavioral Economics Books, here are five more to keep you learning, growing, and experimenting:

 - Alchemy: The Dark Art and Curious Science of Creating Magic in Brands, Business, and Life, by Rory Sutherland

 Sutherland’s TED talks have been viewed close to 7M times, and it’s no wonder given his unique blend of hilarious storytelling alongside cutting-edge science.

 While including case studies from organizations like Microsoft and AmEx, Sutherland also unabashedly argues that better branding can be used for social goals like getting more women into STEM, encouraging people to pay taxes, and improving a variety of public health outcomes.

-- Power of Experiments: Decision-Making in a Data Driven World, by Michael Luza & Max Bazerman
+- The Power of Experiments: Decision-Making in a Data Driven World, by Michael Luca & Max Bazerman

-If you’ve Googled something, picked a movie on Netflix, or logged into Facebook lately, you may have been unwittingly part of a randomized controlled trial.
-Major tech companies now regularly use these kinds of experiments to test the efficacy of online experiences, and to good effect: eBay, for example, figured out how to cut $50M out of its yearly ad budget by doing so.
+If you’ve Googled something, picked a movie on Netflix, or logged into Facebook, you may have been unwittingly part of a randomized controlled trial.
+Major tech companies now regularly use these kinds of experiments to test the efficacy of online experiences, and to good effect: eBay, for example, figured out how to cut $50M out of its yearly ad budget by doing this.